TheoDrHashiriya/DMus_Payday/README.md

 # Doom Dynamic Music: PAYDAY
 A music pack that adds tracks from the Payday series to Doom.
-The control segments of each song are played whenever the player is not in combat and then transitions to the assault segments when in combat.
+The control phases of each song are played whenever the player is not in combat and then transitions to the assault phases when in combat.\
-The control segments are seamlessly looped with the help of ZDoom's audio looping feature.
+The control phases are seamlessly looped with the help of ZDoom's audio looping feature.\
-Due to the current state of the mod, the anticipation segments of each track cannot be implemented like in the Payday games unfortunately.
+Due to the current state of the mod, the anticipation phases of each track cannot be implemented like in the Payday games unfortunately.

 ## Usage
 1. Download DoomDynMus [here](https://github.com/cyberc001/DoomDynMus/archive/refs/heads/master.zip).